Views expressed by the host on this program, now documented to be almost always right 99% of the time.

 And it is the poor who habitually elect liberal Democrats, yet they remain poor.

-It's union people that habitually elect Democrats, and it's union people habitually who get laid off by Democrats and have their health care benefits taken away.
+And it's union people habitually who get laid off by Democrats and have their health care benefits taken away.

-We're told it's evil corporation.
+We're told it's evil corporations.

 It's not a bunch of evil country club Republicans anymore.